 Sandfort is the author of numerous academic articles, book chapters, and reports for policymakers and practitioners about social welfare system design, organizational effectiveness, early childhood education, welfare reform, nonprofit management, and research methodology.
 She is currently on the editorial boards of Nonprofit and Voluntary Sector Quarterly, American Review of Public Administration, Journal of Public Administration Research and Theory, and the Journal of Public Affairs Education.

-Sandfort has served as a senior fellow at the Minnesota Council of Nonprofits where she developed and implemented their state-wide Leadership Institute, and Senior Program Consultant at the Bush Foundation where she developed the InCommons project.
-Jodi also worked as a case manager for the AIDS Care Connection in Detroit, as a program assistant at the Children's Defense Fund in Washington, D.C., and as an assistant professor of public administration at the Maxwell School at Syracuse University.
+Sandfort has served as a senior fellow at the Minnesota Council of Nonprofits, where she developed and implemented their statewide Leadership Institute, and senior program consultant at the Bush Foundation, where she developed the InCommons project.
+She has also worked as a case manager for the AIDS Care Connection in Detroit, as a program assistant at the Children's Defense Fund in Washington, DC, and as an assistant professor of public administration at the Maxwell School at Syracuse University.

 She has worked as a consultant with national and statewide foundations, think tanks, and other nonprofit human service organizations.
 She has provided leadership coaching, executive development, and organizational development services to nonprofit, philanthropic, and public organizations.
 She has accepted academic appointments solely in professional schools because they are promising sites for scholar-practitioner dialogue.